ubco-video-game-development-club/rpg/README.md

 ## FAQ (Updated Oct 12th 2020)

 **What is #club-wide-rpg?**
 The RPG is a VGDC club project that is currently in early development.
 The premise is a duck-themed top-down roleplaying game which includes story-focused gameplay with a detailed character progression system.
-Check out the [Wiki tab](https://github.com/ubco-video-game-development-club/rpg/wiki) of the GitHub repository in the for more documentation, as well as the #club-wide-rpg channel in our [Discord server](https://discord.gg/ydXaAjQ).
+Check out the [Wiki tab](https://github.com/ubco-video-game-development-club/rpg/wiki) of the GitHub repository for more documentation, as well as the #rpg-faq channel in our [Discord server](https://discord.gg/ydXaAjQ).

 **Who runs this project?**
 This project is run by several of the club executives: [Jaden Balogh](https://github.com/JadenBalogh), [Adam Collins](https://github.com/wubbadukky), [Megan Nguyen](https://github.com/lilmergo), and [Logan Parker](https://github.com/LoganParker).
 The repository, meetings, tasks and final decisions are all organized by this team.
 However, any club member is welcome to contribute (see below)!